learningwithed/learningwithed/README.md

 - 📩 Always open to collabs, walkthroughs, or just trading notes / cats 🐱

-> _"If you can't explain something simply, you don't understand it well enough."_
+> _"If you can't explain something simply, you don't understand it well enough."_  Mike Tyson
 > — <sub>probably not Mike Tyson, but let's roll with it 😎</sub>